krishnaperumal/design-system-bootstrap-ref/README.md

 To download the dependencies, we to to install node modules using

 > npm i

-To build the application

-> npm run build

 To watch the application on your local browser